 Basil, parsley, onion or shallots, fresh garlic, ground black pepper are all you need to create a simple and easy pasta recipe.
 If you want to be innovative, add other ingredients.
 Start experimenting with different condiments and spices.

 Let’s talk recipe

-For this recipe, I chose to cook uncured and organic ham sliced in cubes, with sweet peppers and leek in a mixture of Noubess Hot and Spicy Mango Sauce with olive oil.
+I chose to cook uncured and organic ham sliced in cubes with sweet peppers and leek in a mixture of Noubess Hot and Spicy Mango Sauce with olive oil for this recipe.
 All the ingredients are simmered under low heat.

-Once the meat mixture is completely cooked, it is then stuffed into the pasta shells with fresh mozzarella cheese.
-Everything then cooked in marinara sauce.
+Once the meat mixture is thoroughly cooked, it is stuffed into the pasta shells with fresh mozzarella cheese.
+Everything is then cooked in marinara sauce.
 I did not use a lot of marinara sauce because I don’t like my stuffed shells pasta drenched in tomato sauce.

-You can choose either to use leftover meat, onion or shallots to replace the leek.
-You can also choose to use any store brand marinara sauce you prefer.
-Don’t worry if you can find marinara sauce, you can also use a tomato and basil base sauce, or any other herb tomato sauce.
-The key is choosing the right brand and the right ingredients to create a scrumptious meal.
+You can choose to use leftover meat, onion, or shallots to replace the leek.
+You can also choose to use any store-brand marinara sauce you prefer.
+Don’t worry if you can find marinara sauce; you can also use a tomato and basil base sauce or any other herb tomato sauce.
+Choosing the right brand and ingredients to create a delicious meal is critical.

 - 16 jumbo pasta shells, cook a few extra shells in case some break while the pasta cooks or while you are removing them from the boiling water